Skip to content

 What travel insurance actually covers if you fall ill in Spain — and what they typically refuse — plus how EHIC, GHIC, and private insurance interact in real situations.

-The two layers of medical coverage
+What are the two layers of medical coverage in Spain?

 Most travellers in Spain end up combining two systems: